 If you draw it by hand you can use one single stroke without lifting your pencil.

-The self portrait above consists of 250.000 positions that are interconnected by one single line.
+The self portrait below consists of 250.000 positions that are interconnected by one single line.

 A salesperson wants to visit a number of cities in the shortest possible way; a city can only be